jeremycaine/crossplane-with-openshift/1. Installing Crossplane on Openshift/README.md

 The latest installation steps for Crossplane are [here](https://crossplane.io/docs/v1.2/getting-started/install-configure.html) and the IBM Cloud provider [here](https://github.com/crossplane-contrib/provider-ibm-cloud).

-## Pre-requisites

-1. Provision a Crossplane namespace project in my OpenShift cluster
+## Create a Crossplane project and namespace in the OpenShift cluster
 ```
 # log into your cloud infrastructure and your OpenShift cluster
 ic login ...